Please read before you proceed

 Then, once in the contact timeline, this information can trigger automations and personalisation; all off how an individual user is clicking around your site.
 Absolute magic!

 The second tactic here is to get a meeting together with the other heads of the company, the other departments.
 The purpose of this session is to ask yourselves:

 ‘How might we as a company, leverage our website to remove friction and build a world-class customer experience in all of these other departments?’

 What this means is that your website should be impacting more than just marketing.
 Yes, you heard it right, but we will say that again!

 ‘Your website should be impacting more than marketing.’

-Lead generation, brand awareness, and marketing related things is absolutely the place you should start as a department that's on the hook for generating leads and driving revenue.
+Lead generation, brand awareness, and marketing related things is absolutely the place you should start as a department that's on the hook for generating leads in your CRM and driving revenue.
 Yet there are other ways that you can leverage the website to drive business growth, such as sales, HR, or customer support.

 Having a marketing background myself, I too had traditional blinkers on and thought a website is only a tool to attract visitors and convert leads.
 But trust me, take the blinkers off and expand your thinking!
 Once you do, you see start to see the customer journey, you consider how best we can leverage the site to better engage prospects and customers.
 We can build educational centres, better sales enablement materials, but also interactive tools and calculators for THEM!